18 Things Polite People Don’t Do on Thanksgiving

 Complain about the food

 Polite guests don’t complain about Thanksgiving dishes not being identical to their childhood recipes, according to Dulles.
 “Polite guests embrace their hosts’ take on Thanksgiving fare and have a little bit of everything as a courtesy to whoever did the cooking,” she says.
-No one will complain if you make something from this ultimate Thanksgiving menu.
+That said, no one will complain if you make something from this ultimate Thanksgiving menu.

 Hang out with the TV instead of friends or family